y1lichen/scs-sdk-plugin/update.md

 # Update log

+## Rev 10 Update 2

+- Add refuel event (based on last fuel value and current fuel value).

 ## Rev 10 Update 1.1 (fixes)

 - fix code ... documentation says `Local\SCSTelemetry` code says still the old location.
 Now the **shared memory files** is **`Local\SCSTelemetry`** like the `readme.md` tells.
 - update sdk from 1.9 to 1.10 for the other compiler settings in the solution file (thanks to kniffen #47)
 - fix for external contracts (thanks danielalmeida1481 #48)
 - also remove redundant event `jobFinished`, because it is fired together with `jobDelivered` or `jobCancelled`.
 The value in c++ and shared memory is still there, but no functionality for other projects for the moment.

 ## Rev 10 Update 1

 - change `DefaultUpdateInterval` from 25ms to 100ms of the Shared Memory File refresh timer to avoid crashed until i (or someone) have a better solution (see issue #38)
 - added value `SdkActive` that could create problems if not update both parts of the project.
 It's only a byte/bool but on the first place in the shared memory -> the update function won't work when not updated both without small fix (offset + 1, 2 or 3 at the begin)
 - c# library will going in `paused` state when `SdkActive == false`.
 Means that the update rate of the shared memory is now 1 second and not higher, get back to high update rate when sdk is active again
 - values are now reset when the game is closed correct (see #39).
 Crashes or kills of the game won't reset the values
 - c# demo now has a status label that shows the current update rate of the sdk

 ## Rev 10 (Game Version 1.35)

 A lot changes here: update to SDK Version 1.10

 - shared memory files size increased (16kb to 32kb), because it can handle up to 10 trailers... that needs already a lot of space
 - structure of the shared memory file changed a lot through new order and new attributes
 - implement gameplay events from the api